MartinKarlsson1337/IoT-bike/README.md

 When the magnet passes the sensor, there's about 5 between them.
 Another tip/trick I used was to paint the magnet on one side.
 This made it much easier to know which pole was which.
 # Platform
 I used Adafruit for this project.
-It is a free and easy to use.
+It is a free and easy to use cloud-service.
 It is capable of creating simple visualizations for your data.

 First, create an [Adafruit IO](https://io.adafruit.com/) account.
 Then, create three new feeds: rotations, distance and duration.
 If you're having trouble creating feeds, there's a guide [here](https://learn.adafruit.com/adafruit-io-basics-feeds).

+If you're interested in creating larger IoT-projects Adafruit also has paid versions.
+It's easy to choose a subscription plan that fits your project.
+By paying you get more feeds and more dashboards.

 # Code
 The screenshot below shows how to structure your project.